Alida's Song

-Alida's Song is the sequel to The Cookcamp by Gary Paulsen.
+Alida's Song is a young adult novel by American author Gary Paulsen, published June 8, 1999, by Delacorte Books.
+It is the sequel to The Cookcamp, published in 1991.
+The audiobook is narrated by Luke Daniels.

 The story is about "the boy" who receives a letter from his grandmother offering him a job as a farm hand on the farm where she cooks.
-It was published on June 8, 1999, by Dell Publishing.

-It has been reviewed multiple times including by Publishers Weekly, School Library Journal, Booklist, Horn Book Magazine, and Kirkus Reviews.